New Title IX Regulations Became

-The Department of Education’s 2020 Title IX regulations – with an effective date of August 14, 2020 – make changes that will impact how schools structure their Title IX processes.
-The attorneys at Sanghavi Law Office have significant, relevant experience to assist schools both with the steps needed to be taken prior to the August 14, 2020 effective date, and with schools’ responsibilities after this effective date.
+The Department of Education’s 2020 Title IX regulations – with an effective date of August 14, 2020 – made changes that impact how schools structure their Title IX processes.
+The attorneys at Sanghavi Law Office have significant, relevant experience to assist schools with their responsibilities under these regulations.
 Sanghavi Law Office has experience working with individuals at all levels within schools – K-12 students, post-secondary students, faculty members, and administrators – to address complaints of sexual misconduct.
 Our attorneys are experienced in all aspects of investigations, including conducting interviews, making findings of facts, and determining whether policy violations have occurred.

 Some of the significant changes to the Title IX regulations include: